Why Did Atlantic Yards Rescue Plan Run Aground? State Authorities Sought More Assurances

 The response was unclear, as the state housing agency, unlike the city one, did not deliver any documents in response to my Freedom of Information Law request.

-Still, it’s possible that, without the pandemic and other platform delays, Greeenland might have taken advantage of the 421-a tax break, which would’ve required construction to start by June 2022.
+Still, it’s possible that, without the pandemic and other platform delays, Greenland might have taken advantage of the 421-a tax break, which would’ve required construction to start by June 2022.

 While the program, known as Affordable New York, was most commonly used to finance buildings with only middle-income affordable units, as with the four most recent Atlantic Yards/Pacific Park towers (see graphic above; not 130% of AMI), it had options for some lower-income units.